 The provisions set forth in the Code of Conduct are principles-based and intended to be interpreted and applied under a reasonableness standard.
-Provisions in the Code of Conduct are not inclusive of all matters which may arise which would reasonably be viewed as violations of the Code of Conduct.
+Provisions in the Code of Conduct are not inclusive of all matters which may arise.
 Because of the Bank's expectations of compliance and the potential consequences of noncompliance (including removal required by Finance Agency regulations), questions as to how a certain provision applies to a specific set of facts should be discussed with the General Counsel.